MartinCerny-awin/pseudolocale/Readme.md

       "string3": "[!!ȃ şťřīňğ ŵĩťħ ä %couple% ŏƒ %tokens%!!]"
     }

-The commandline tool uses the same options as the library.
+The command line tool uses the same options as the library.
 For additional help and more examples:

     ./bin/pseudoloc --help